smaillacheruvu/Telling-Stories-with-Data/Final_Project_Part2.md

 <br>
 <em>To do:</em> Based on my user feedback (below), I think that I will need to explain why the quality of housing stock (and consequently, programs focused on weatherization) are important ways to address energy insecurity.
 As such, I am considering adding a section with additional charts on housing quality and housing stock type (single-family detached, apartment, etc.) to show that the condition of the housing stock impacts energy insecurity: families in lower-quality end up paying more for energy due to poorer insulation, less efficient heating/cooling facilities, etc. and are also more likely to be low-income, adding an edge of double vulnerability.

+#### User Research:
+The interviews provided valuable feedback.
+While I’ve summarized high-level findings here, reference the table below for full notes.

+I asked my interviewees the following questions via a Google form:
+- If anything, what did you like about this wireframed story?
+Why did you like it?
+- What did you not like?
+Why?
+- What was confusing?
+Is there anything that you wish were explained more or had more details?
+- Is there anything you learned from this project?
+If so, what is it?
+- Do you have any suggestions on what might make this better?

 <br>
 <br>